-The vaccine’s side effects are minimal: some swelling and redness at the injection site and, rarely, flu-like symptoms or (even more rare) an allergic reaction.
-If you have had reactions to other vaccines, be sure to talk to your doctor about the risk you may face this time.
+The vaccine’s side effects are minimal: some swelling and redness at the injection site and, rarely, flu-like symptoms.
+Allergic reactions are rare, but they are possible.
+If you have had reactions to other vaccines, be sure to talk to your doctor about the risk you may face when receiving an immunization against meningitis.

 Andrew Weil, M.D.